Announcing platter v0.8.0

 New Postgres instances can now be created with a trunk branch of any name.
 Previous behavior was to create a trunk named master for every new instance.
 With v0.8.0 of the CLI, trunks can be specified explicitly during instance creation and will be inferred from the context of the working git repository when working with any of the Development Commands or create commands.

-• platter postgres create now has a -t or --trunk option for explicitly naming the trunk of an instance.
-For example, to create a new instance with a trunk called main, you would use:
+platter postgres createnow has a-tor--trunkoption for explicitly naming the trunk of an instance.
+For example, to create a new instance with a trunk calledmain, you would use:platter postgres createwill also derive a reasonable default name for the new instance's trunk when--trunkis omitted by using the following rules:- if the command is run from inside a

-3. if no defaultbranch is configured, and there is a master or main branch in the local repository, then that branch name will be used
+defaultbranchis configured, and there is amasterormainbranch in the local repository, then that branch name will be used - if the command is not run from inside a

 Arbitrary Branching#